Analysis | Less than half the country says religion is very important

 The sneakers were part of an effort by Lil Nas X to draw attention to his new song, “MONTERO (Call Me By Your Name)” — the video for which includes his giving the Dark Lord a lap dance.
 It’s just pure, distilled controversy bait of the sort we’ve seen so many times over the past few decades.
 And yet it still manages to gin up controversy.

-All of this is overlaps with a more interesting bit of news centered on America’s religious fervor.
+All of this overlaps with a more interesting bit of news centered on America’s religious fervor.
 In 2020, Gallup’s measurement of the percentage of Americans who identified religion as very important dropped to 48 percent, the lowest on record.
 The change since 2019 was not significant; two years ago, the figure fell beneath 50 percent for the first time.
 But that the figure remains so low is remarkable.

 Particularly when coupled with another record low found in Gallup’s poll.
 Last year, only 30 percent of the country reported having attended a religious service in the prior week.